Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Experiments

-We test PARL in the Highway Environment \citep{highway-env}, where an agent learns to drive at a desired speed while navigating a crowded road with other autonomous agents.
+\paragraph{Trajectory Complexity in MuJoCo} The effect of entropy-rate minimization and PAPPO on trajectory distributions is showcased in Figure \ref{fig:representations_mujoco}.
+We evaluated trained agents over 10 full episodes, and plotted the observed trajectories in task space to compare trajectory distributions.
+We plot as representative variables the $z$-position and angle of the front tip of the robot.
+In both cases, we observe that PAPPO policies induce more regular, clustered trajectories, which suggests smaller distributional complexity.
+Generally, PAPPO trajectories have considerably smaller variance, and visit a smaller portion of the state-space.
+In the Walker and Ant environments this difference is very pronounced, as PAPPO trajectories are concentrated in a tiny region of the state-space, and especially in terms of the angles observed, are limited to a much smaller range. \paragraph{Predictable Driving} We test PAPPO in the Highway Environment \citep{highway-env}, where an agent learns to drive at a desired speed while navigating a crowded road with other autonomous agents.
 The agent gets rewarded for tracking the desired speed and penalised for collisions.
-We consider a \emph{highway} and a \emph{roundabout} scenario (see Figure \ref{fig:3}).
+We consider a \emph{highway} and a \emph{roundabout} scenario (see Figure \ref{fig:driving}).
 We compare against PPO \citep{schulman2017proximal} and DQN \cite{mnih2015human}) agents, and take the hyperparameters directly from \citet{highway-env}.
 The results are presented in Table \ref{tab:highway_results}.

-\paragraph{Reward vs Entropy} The agents minimise the entropy rate in both environments, resulting in more predictable driving patterns.
-In the highway environment, agents slow down their speed and stop overtaking.
-This, also, results in longer episode lengths (and larger episodic rewards), but lower rewards per time-step (caused by the fact that reward is given for driving faster).
-In the roundabout scenario, a different behavior emerges.
-Agents keep a constant high speed to traverse the roundabout as fast as possible, as the roundabout is the main source of uncertainty and complexity.
+In the highway environment, agents slow down their speed and stop overtaking (arguably, a more predictable driving pattern).
+This results in longer episode lengths (and larger episodic rewards), but lower rewards per time-step (since reward is given for driving faster).
+In the roundabout scenario, a different behaviour emerges: Agents keep a constant high speed to traverse the roundabout as fast as possible, as the roundabout is the main source of complexity.